andrea-magni/SDriver/README.md

 ### Disclaimers
 * The Delphi stylized helmet icon is trademark of Embarcadero Technologies.
-* SlackDriver is not created by, affiliated with, or supported by Slack Technologies, Inc.
+* SDriver is not created by, affiliated with, or supported by Slack Technologies, Inc.